 The nine U.S Census Bureau Census Divisions1 (New England, Middle Atlantic, East North Central, West North Central, South Atlantic, East South Central, West South Central, Mountain, Pacific) are the geographical areas represented in the NIS.
+Which States are in the NIS varies by data year.

 - Division 1 (New England): Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut